“Hey boss, I think I see him,” Bode says.

 “My father is my business.
 We are here to discuss yours.”

 Kamal blinks, and understanding washes through him.
 Not security, then, but some other position.
 She isn’t the first person to approach him looking for an inside track on a career at Silph, but he’d never had one break into his office to do so before.
-If she thought he would be impressed of her dedication or some other such foolish thing, she’s badly mistaken.
+If she thought he would be impressed with her dedication or some other such foolish thing, she’s badly mistaken.

 Leader Koga has clearly spoiled her.
 A shame; he always seemed a competent Gym Leader.
 But Kamal supposes everyone has their weaknesses.